-Cadence recognized revenue of \$311.8 million during fiscal 2019, and \$284.3 million during fiscal 2018, that was included in the deferred revenue balance at the beginning of each fiscal year.
+Cadence recognized revenue of \$430.2 million, \$345.9 million and \$311.8 million during fiscal 2021, 2020 and 2019, respectively, that was included in the deferred revenue balance at the beginning of each fiscal year.
 All other activity in deferred revenue is due to the timing of invoices in relation to the timing of revenue as described above.